-- CDC is France's leading public sector asset manager and has a portfolio of highly rated bonds and equities in large listed French companies, and to a lesser extent, operates as a private equity investor. - Through its local areas division (Banque des Territoires), it supports local developments with direct lending and investments in local projects. - CDC supports social security institution funding through short-term liquidity instruments provided to Agence Centrale des Organismes de Securite Sociale (ACOSS; AA/Negative/A-1+), which manages most of the national social security cash flows. - CDC manages deposits of some legal professions, including notaries.
+- CDC is France's leading public sector asset manager and has a portfolio of highly rated bonds and equities in large listed French companies, and to a lesser extent, operates as a private equity investor. - Through its local areas division (Banque des Territoires), it supports local developments with direct lending and investments in local projects. - · CDC supports social security institution funding through short-term liquidity instruments provided to Agence Centrale des Organismes de Securite Sociale (ACOSS; AA/Negative/A-1+), which manages most of the national social security cash flows. - CDC manages deposits of some legal professions, including notaries.

-Its subsidiaries and strategic holdings include:
+Its subsidiaries and strategic holdings include, among others:

-- The postal operator La Poste (A+/Negative/A-1) with a 66% stake, - A leading local financing institution SFIL (99.9%), - The French public investment bank, Bpifrance, which supports private-sector and small and midsize enterprises through direct lending, investment, and export financing (49.3%), - Its social and intermediary housing operator, CDC Habitat (100%), - The real estate developer Icade (39.6%), - The transport operator Transdev (66%), - The ski resorts operator Compagnie des Alpes (41.45%), - The construction and engineering company Egis (34%),

-• The electricity transmission system operator Réseau de Transport d'Electricité (29.9%).
+- The postal operator La Poste (A+/Negative/A-1) with a 66% stake, - A leading local financing institution, SFIL (AA/Negative/A-1+), whose first mission is to refinance medium- and short-term loans granted to French local and regional governments (LRGs) and public health institutions and since 2015 is in charge of the refinancing of major export credit contracts (99.9%), - The French public investment bank, Bpifrance, which supports private-sector and small and midsize enterprises through direct lending, investment, and export financing (49.32%), - Its social and intermediary housing operator, CDC Habitat (100%), - The real estate developer and investor Icade (39.6%), - The transport operator Transdev (66%), - The ski resorts and leisure parks operator Compagnie des Alpes (42.34%), - The construction and engineering company Egis (33.81%), - The electricity transmission system operator Réseau de Transport d'Electricité (29.9%).

-High involvement in supporting French economic growth

-Reflecting its critical role to the government, CDC has been highly involved in public-sector support schemes to support economic growth, directly and indirectly through its subsidiaries.
-This notably includes the implementation of the organization's €26 billion recovery plan over 2020-2024, which is in line with national policy goals, geared toward the green transition, firms' competitiveness, and territorial cohesion.
-CDC had already invested about 94% of this amount at year-end 2022.
+High involvement in supporting French economic growth and the green transition.
+Reflecting its critical role to the government, CDC is highly involved in public-sector schemes to support economic and sustainable growth, directly and indirectly through its subsidiaries.
+Following on from the €26 billion recovery plan during over 2020-2024, CDC has launched a €100 billion plan over 2024-2028 dedicated to the green transition and based on four pillars: